calliope-project/calliope/doc/user/tutorials.rst

          - techs.yaml
       - run.yaml

-A complete listing of these configuration files is available in :doc:`example_model`.
+A complete listing of these configuration files is available in :doc:`example_models`.

 Inside the ``data`` directory, time series are stored as CSV files (their location is configured inside ``model.yaml``).
 At a minimum, a model must always have a ``set_t.csv`` file which defines the model's timesteps.
 For more details on this and on time series data more generally, refer to :ref:`configuration_timeseries`.